This week, please call, write and/or tweet these two US Congress members from New York who are on the powerful House Appropriations Committee:

 Here is a sample script:

 “Hi, my name is _________ and I live in the Congressman/Congresswoman’s District.
 I’m concerned that in President Trump’s proposed budget, he has slashed funding to urban and community forestry.
-Funding for urban forestry comes through the U.S. Forest Service, which is housed in the Dept of Agriculture.
+Funding for urban forestry comes through the U.S. Forest Service, which is funded through Interior Appropriations.
 Urban forests are vital to making our cities livable.
 They cool our cities, they reduce stormwater runoff, they increase property values, they sequester carbon, and they do much more.
 Please restore full funding to the US Forest Service Urban and Community Forestry Program.”

 When should we act?